jacobhood/Challonge-DotNet/README.md

 First, create CHALLONGE_USERNAME and CHALLONGE_API_KEY environment variables and set them to the appropriate values.
 Then, run the tests using your preferred method.
-Several tournaments are created and deleted during and if all pass, no tournaments should be left behind.
+Several tournaments are created and deleted over the course of the tests, but none should linger if all tests pass.
 In the event of test failure, run this program to handle any cleanup:

 ```C#
 using System;